ashereth/SlugManager/README.md

 # SlugManager
 All code related to group project for cse115a at UCSC.
+Made by Asher Etherington, Kenny Losier, Mia Santos, Nathan Le, Poppy Garner, Gino Zarich.

 ## High Level Goals:
 - User Roles and Permissions: The app should support administrators and team members, each with different permissions.
 Administrators control task creation, deadlines, and task assignments.